dustinpfister/blog_posts/_posts/lodash_method.md

 ## 2 - Conclusion

-Thats it for now today, I could not think about more to write about with this one, and could also not come up with any actual use case examples as well.
+Thats it for now today, I could not think about more to write about with this one just yet, and could also not come up with any actual real use case examples as well fir the method named method in lodash.
+I can not say that I edn up in situations in which I need to use this kind of method often, in fact thus far I would say never actually.
+Even if I do get into some kind of situation in which this method will prove to be useful I think I would still prefer to make use of some other options for doing what I need to do actually.